Most Terms of Service changes don’t come with a loud announcement.

 10-minute setup: monitor a vendor’s legal pages

-- Add the URLs listed above (ToS, Privacy, AUP, DPA, subprocessor list).
+- Add the URLs listed above (ToS, Privacy, AUP, DPA, subprocessor list, Legal hub).

 - Review the digest weekly with procurement/security/legal stakeholders.